-B. Hearing Officer Designation and Notification
+Hearing Officer Designation and Notification

 The hearing will be presided over by one decisionmaker, the "Hearing Officer."
 The Hearing Officer will preside over the hearing and conduct a pre-hearing meeting with parties and their advisors.
-The parties will be informed of the hearing meeting at least 10 calendar days prior to the date of the hearing.
+The parties will be informed of the hearing meeting at least 10 days prior to the date of the hearing.
 They will also be informed of the identity of the designated Hearing Officer.
+The College reserves the right to appoint a hearing officer from outside the College community, as determined by the Title IX Coordinator, in consultation with appropriate College officials.